Other Whisk(e)ys

 What Gary Says

-Finish: Short to moderate in length with malt, pepper and honey.
+Finish: Short to moderate in length, drying with honey, oak and pepper.

 Rating: Stands Out